HL7/davinci-pas/input/pagecontent/index.md

 * [Subscriptions R5 Backport]({{site.data.fhir.ver.subscriptions}})
 * [Da Vinci CRD]({{site.data.fhir.ver.crd}})

+In addition, this guide also relies on a number of parent implementation guides:

+{% include dependency-table-short.xhtml %}

 This implementation guide defines additional constraints and usage expectations above and beyond the information found in these base specifications.

+### Intellectual Property Considerations
+This implementation guide and the underlying FHIR specification are licensed as public domain under the [FHIR license](http://hl7.org/fhir/R4/license.html#license).
+The license page also describes rules for the use of the FHIR name and logo.

+{% include ip-statements.xhtml %}

 [Next Page - Use Cases](usecases.html)